Faith To Go Podcast: Called Into Discomfort

 Watch this video together and then use the discussion questions below to reflect as a family.

-1) Who are the characters in this story?
+1) Who are the people in this story?

-2) What are the disciples doing with Jesus?
+2) What are Jesus’ friends doing with Jesus?

 3) What happens to Jesus?

-5) What do you think you would do if you were there?
+5) What would you do if you saw Jesus change?

 Forgiving God, stay with me